syncfusion/ej2-vue-docs/src/documenteditor/document-editor/getting-started.md

 >
 > Refer to this [link](https://github.com/SyncfusionExamples/EJ2-DocumentEditor-WebServices) to configure the web service and set the [serviceUrl](../api/document-editor#serviceurl).

-### Run the DocumentEditor application
+#### Run the DocumentEditor application

-The Vue DocumentEditor application is configured to compile and run the application in a browser.
+The Vue Document Editor application is configured to compile and run the application in a browser.
 Use the following command to run the application.

 ```bash
 npm run dev